haithamshahin333/uiuc-cs513-group/Phase II/MenuItem_Report.md

 #### Remove rows in with non-numerical xpos or ypos

 Remove rows in with non-numerical xpos or ypos.
 According to data constraints in the menus.nypl.org, these columns contain float values.
 So any rows contain non-numerical value must be invalid.

-#### Remove rows with non-existent menu_page_id or dish_id

-Remove rows with non-existent menu_page_id or dish_id.
-The dish_id and menu_page_id must obviously be valid.
-Removing invalid rows rules out the case where we have menu item that don't actually exist in a valid menu.

 ## 2. Document data quality changes